RobertPastor/calculator/README.md

 In order to deal with several expressions, the variables are stored in a python dictionary with the name of the variable as a key and the result as the value.

 ## Deployment on Heroku

-see the application deployed on heroku (free restricted dyno) https://algebraic-calculator.herokuapp.com/
+see the application deployed on heroku (free restricted dyno).

+https://algebraic-calculator.herokuapp.com/

 ## Github code branch